Please ensure Javascript is enabled for purposes of website accessibility

 Overview

 Five GCSEs at grade 4 or above, including double Science.
-A grade 5 or above is required in English and Mathematics.
-Science, English and Mathematics feature widely in this course which is why these subjects at these grades are required.
+Grade 5 or above is required in English and Mathematics.

 100% exams (three exam papers).The exams contain a mixture of multiple choice, short answers and extended writing.
 10% of assessment contains mathematical skills equivalent to Level 2 or above.